The Japanese Chin Trainers -

 This breed can easily learn new tasks and has a high rate of learning.
 In addition, the Japanese Chin is obedient and trains well by using consistent words, commands, praise, and rewards.
 Barking might be an issue and the puppy will need to be trained to reduce it.

-Japanese Chin Training Secrets Revealed
+Free Japanese Chin Training Secrets

 Stop All Bad Behavior, Excessive Barking and Biting